 Transport under rugged conditions

-Other tests to be done are:
+Other tests are:

 - Anechoic chamber lab test – To withstand radiated electromagnetic interference without displaying erroneous readings, and do not emit disruptive radiation.

 - Drop test – To withstand surprises of breaking even at the lowest temperature rating of the product.

 - Electrical static discharge (ESD) – To withstand static electricity.